-- a. an official letter or transcript from proper school authority which shows record of attendance, academic information, and grade placement of the student; - b. evidence of immunization against communicable diseases as required in § 1003.22, F.S; - c. evidence of date of birth in accordance with § 1003.21, F.S; - d. evidence of a medical examination completed within the last 12 months in accordance with § 1003.22(1), F.S.
-(This must be provided within 30 days of enrollment, or the child shall be excluded from school until the requirement is met.); - e.
+- an official letter or transcript from proper school authority which shows record of attendance, academic information, and grade placement of the student; - b. evidence of immunization against communicable diseases as required in § 1003.22, F.S;

+- c. evidence of date of birth in accordance with § 1003.21, F.S;

+- d. evidence of a medical examination completed within the last 12 months in accordance with § 1003.22(1), F.S.
+(This must be provided within 30 days of enrollment, or the child shall be excluded from school until the requirement is met.);

+- e.
 Social security card.
-(The school district may request, but not require, social security numbers.
-The purpose of collecting the social security number is for Federal and State reporting only. (§ 1008.386, F.S)); - f. proof of residency - 1) utility bill (showing address) - 2) rental statement (agreement) with address - 3) notarized affidavit
+The school district may request, but not require, social security numbers.

+- f.
+Proof of residency

+- 1) utility bill (showing address)

+- 2) rental/mortage agreement with address

+- 3) property tax record

+- 4) notarized affidavit

+- 5) a permanent change of station order for military families